auth0/docs/articles/hooks/guides/edit-hooks-using-cli.md

 ![](/media/articles/hooks/webtask-runner.png)

 The Runner allows you to simulate an Auth0 call to your Hook and provides the basic parameters needed to complete the call.
-You can edit the provided schema as necessary.
+Edit the provided schema as necessary.

 ![](/media/articles/hooks/webtask-runner2.png)